The ‘Responsible Person’: Key to Spa Pool Safety and Management

 Can the dutyholder also be the responsible person?

-Yes, the dutyholder can also be the responsible person if they possess the necessary competence, knowledge, and authority [36].
+Yes, the dutyholder can also be the responsible person if they are able to demonstrate the required competences, knowledge, and authority [36].

 Does the responsible person need specific qualifications?

-There are no specific qualifications, but the responsible person should have the correct training, experience and knowledge to carry out the role effectively [36, 65].
+There is no particular qualification but the person in charge should have the right training, experience, and knowledge to perform the job well [36, 65].

 Can the responsibility be delegated to multiple people?

-Yes, the responsibility can be delegated to multiple people as long as each has a clearly defined role and responsibilities [60].
+Yes, the responsibility can be assigned to several people, as long as each has a well-defined role and responsibilities [60].

 How do you determine the responsible person’s competence?